Lookin' down the wrong end of a gun

 1. Shred 2.
 Never Say Never 3.
 Hello From The Gutter 4.
 Mad Gone World 5.
 Brainfade 6.
 Drunken Wisdom 7.
 End Of The Line 8.
 Head First 9.
 Overkill III (Under The Influence)

-For Under The Influence Overkill's sound got slightly more thrashy than on the band's previous efforts.
-The production is sharp and crisp, and this time Blitz sounds particularly nasty with his high-pitched voice.
-Of the first three Overkill releases, this one has probably the most refined Overkill sound and feel.
-The song structures are such that they don't really stick to your head immediately, instead the whole album feels rather uniform and effective.
-Though not overly distinctive, Under The Influence is quite a fine and solid Overkill release which still has some of its fresh sound left even when judged from today's perspective.
+With Under The Influence Overkill's style became a tad closer to typical thrash metal of the time.
+The production is sharp and dry, the guitar positively shreds, and Blitz sounds particularly nasty with his high-pitched voice.
+Of the band's first four releases, this one has probably the most consistent sound and feel.
+These songs may not immediately stick to your head as there are no such individual highlights as in the past, but the album as a whole appears fairly effective.
+Although not overly distinctive, Under The Influence is a solid Overkill release with some of its timeless appeal still audible even today.

 OVERKILL - The Years Of Decay